pkardas/notes/books/ddia.md

 RETURN person.name
 ```

-This can be expressed in SQL (recursive common table expressions :grimacing:), but with one difficulty, `LIVES_IN` might
+This can be expressed in SQL (recursive common table expressions), but with one difficulty, `LIVES_IN` might point to
-point to any location (region, country, state, continent), here we are interested only in the US and Europe.
-4 lines in
+any location (region, country, state, continent), here we are interested only in the US and Europe.
+4 lines in Cypher vs
-Cypher vs 29 lines in SQL.
+29 lines in SQL.

-*Tripple-Stores*
+*Triple-Stores*

 Very similar to graph model, all information stored in the form of very simple three-part
-statements: `(subject, predicate, object)`, eg. `(Jim, likes, bananas)`.
+statements: `(subject, predicate, object)`, e.g. `(Jim, likes, bananas)`.

 ## Chapter 3: Storage and Retrieval